cara-tm/pat_text/README.md

 This plugin created for the "FOTO" theme.

+* 23td November 2017: v 0.1.5 (for better interaction: loads current translation strings based on TXP language if the pat_lang_detect plugin is disabled).
 * 21st November 2017: v 0.1.4 (final).
 * 18th November 2017: v 0.1.3.
 * 16th November 2017: v 0.1.1 & v 0.1.2